 This is one of the more interesting ways to do work with your truck.
 Furthermore, it’s a great way to build a client base!

-Visit the people hosting garage sales and tell them that you do deliveries on large items (recommended to print a flier and bring it with you.)
+Visit the people hosting garage sales and tell them that you do deliveries on large items (recommended to print a flyer and bring it with you.)
 Then the host can tell their customers about your service when they purchase large items, and in the best case, it might allow the host to sell more things than they would have originally.

 It’s a pretty convenient service to offer, this way customers can arrive and do their shopping regardless of their mode of transportation.